Skip to main content

 Inkakai's 'Drown (Shadow Version)' Review

 Drown (Shadow Version) from Inkakai serves as a stunning musical interpretation of the former recording Drown created by the band.
 The atmospheric arrangement of this version removes sonic background elements to expose the authentic emotional power and emotive lyrics in the song.
 The musical arrangement presents soft instrumentals that carry through the composition just like wind-borne whispers alongside the artist's exquisite vocal delivery.
 A touch of otherworldly beauty emerges from the bare musical elements of the arrangement which exactly illustrates both the poetic feelings of heartache and self-reflection that sparked the song's original creation.
-The artist delivers her vocals with unmatchable power and emotion which deeply penetrates every word of each line.
+The artist delivers their vocals with unmatchable power and emotion which deeply penetrates every word of each line.
 This demure musical composition maintains a powerful emotional force which builds up until it grips its audience entirely.
-Through its delicate sonic production each musical element shines and delivers an extens...
+Through its delicate sonic production each musical element shines and delivers an exte...

 Hot this week